deadlyvipers/dojo_rules/introduction.md

 Hello!
-My name is Jasper
+My name is Jasper.
+My favorite path is the Javascript path